 Finding the edge of the village according to the bells.

-There’s the old Cave Cooperatif (Wine Co—op) built in the 1920’s which sits neglected after the government of the day gave farmers subsidies to neglect their vines due to an overproduction of wine in France.
+There’s the old Cave Cooperatif (Wine Co—op) built in the 1920’s which sits abandoned after the government of the day gave farmers subsidies to neglect their vines due to an overproduction of wine in France.

 In the place d’eglise – the town square, there are not one, but two town bells.
 Every hour, on the hour, the bells ring to indicate the time.
 Two minutes later, you will hear the time again.